-Results 1–10 of 80 for "Curriculum"X related to "Integrated care" Refine Your Search Refine Your Search TopicEducation (66)HIV & AIDS (8)Children (6)Learning & memory (5)Personality (4) 11 more... [+] Testing issues (4)Race (2)Schizophrenia (2)Sleep (2)Bullying (1)Death & dying (1)Depression (1)Emotional health (1)Law & psychology (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorBenjamin, Ludy T. Jr. (3)Dwyer, Carol (2)Nogare, Mario A. (2)Puente, Antonio E. (2)Arnold, J. David (1) 25 more... [+] Bowleg, Lisa (1)Brabeck, Mary (1) 17 more... [+] Britton, Paula J. (1)Carey, Michael P. (1)Davidson, Margaret (1)Dollinger, Stephen J. (1)Eagleston, Jean R. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kasschau, Richard A. (1)Kratochwill, Tom (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)McEntarffer, Rob (1)O'Leary, Ann (1)Renner, Michael J. (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Whitcomb, David H. (1)Hide details Results 1–10 of 40 Previous 1 2 3 ...
+Results 1–10 of 40 for "Curriculum"X related to "Integrated care" Refine Your Search Refine Your Search TopicEducation (36)Children (6)Learning & memory (5)HIV & AIDS (2)Bullying (1) 5 more... [+] Race (1)Sleep (1)Suicide (1)Teens (1)Testing issues (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorDwyer, Carol (2)Puente, Antonio E. (2)Arnold, J. David (1)Benjamin, Ludy T. Jr. (1)Brabeck, Mary (1) 17 more... [+] Britton, Paula J. (1)Eagleston, Jean R. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kasschau, Richard A. (1)Kennedy, Darlene (1)Kratochwill, Tom (1)Leal, Linda (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)McEntarffer, Rob (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Hide details Results 1–10 of 40 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Teaching Tip Sheet: Flexible Therapeutic FramesHIV/AIDS has forced psychologists to make use of flexible therapeutic frames and broadened counseling, improving clinical psychology's understanding of the practice of psychotherapy.
 Comparisons of traditional mental health services and "bending the frame" can be used as a teaching strategy.Curriculum 2.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
 This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 3.Using Classroom Data to Give Systematic Feedback to Students to Improve LearningEffective feedback is a great way for teachers to use collected data in order to improve student learning.
-Unfortunately, feedback opportunities are scarce in most classrooms.Curriculum 4.Curriculum for Level 1 Training in PsychopharmacologyBasic Psychopharmacology Education includes the biological bases of medication, including how psychoactive substances work, how they affect brain function, plus mastering drugs that treat mental disorders and those commonly abused.Curriculum 5.Undergraduate Curriculum & TeachingDescribes a set of learning goals and outcomes for psychology majors at the completion of the baccalaureate degree.Curriculum 6.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 7.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
+Unfortunately, feedback opportunities are scarce in most classrooms.Curriculum 4.Curriculum for Level 1 Training in PsychopharmacologyBasic Psychopharmacology Education includes the biological bases of medication, including how psychoactive substances work, how they affect brain function, plus mastering drugs that treat mental disorders and those commonly abused.Curriculum 5.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 6.Undergraduate Curriculum & TeachingDescribes a set of learning goals and outcomes for psychology majors at the completion of the baccalaureate degree.Curriculum 7.Activity 4.4: A Neat Little Demonstration of the Benefits of Random Assignment of Subjects in an ExperimentThe major advantage of randomly assigning people to conditions in an experiment is that any variables that might affect the outcome of the experiment that are not controlled will be randomly divided between the conditions of the experiment.Curriculum 8.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
 For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 9.Caregiving CurriculaLearn about curricula and workshops that could include caregiving topics, such as psychology of aging, traumatic brain injury and educational options for children with disabilities.Curriculum (January 2011)10.Activity 4.1: Human EmotionsEmotion can be defined as a conscious experience including a state of (physiological) arousal and a meditating interpretation.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 40 for "Curriculum"X related to "Integrated care"